Hurricane Harvey was by far the worst disaster to ever hit Houston.

-The networking of organizations that MCH has been involved with to do disaster recovery work has provided the inspiration behind the formation of the NE Houston Disaster Recovery Network.
+The networking of organizations that MCH has been involved with to do disaster recovery work has provided the inspiration behind the formation of the NE Houston Restoration Network.
 Without many volunteers and the financial and material resources needed to rebuild Northeast Houston it will never get done.
 The residents of Northeast Houston simply don’t have the means to get it done on their own.
 It is going to take a network of churches, organizations and businesses working together.
-NE Houston Disaster Recovery is the unifying and coordinating network by which this can happen.
+NE Houston Restoration is the unifying and coordinating network by which this can happen.
 And, because Mission Centers of Houston is the lead partner in the network and has a desire to invest in Northeast Houston after the rebuilding is done, it will help NE Houston be ready for a future disaster.
 Through the relationships we will build within the community and with partner churches and organizations during the recovery process it will result in the establishment of new community-based mission centers throughout Northeast Houston.

 In the area NE Houston Restoration is working, FEMA reports over 41,000 homes were damaged by Hurricane Harvey and city statistics in those zip codes show very, very few had flood insurance.
 It is believed that less than 10% of the homes have been repaired.